|

 to scatter or bury them together, you might

-want to pre-choose a date possibly
+want to pre-select a date possibly

 the first anniversary of the death